 If you’re already running your own blog – add it to your resume ASAP.
 Obviously, only do this if you’re pursuing a career that is relevant to the industry.
 Be sure to include how long you’ve been blogging for, all the programs you use (WordPress, Canva, Tailwind, MailChimp, etc), affiliate marketing, brand collaborations and how you analyze and process your data to set goals.

-Create a space on your blog to really show off your work.
-I made a portfolio page to display my work with brands, photographs I took and any custom images I created for myself or other brands.
+Create a space on your blog to show off your very best work.
+I made a portfolio page to display collaborations with brands, photographs I took and any custom images I created for myself or other brands.
 It was a great way to have all my work organized and displayed for potential employers.

 Get Out There

 If you don’t have your own blog and you’re looking for some experience, start one!
 It doesn’t have to bring in any income but use it as a portfolio of your writing and design skills.
 If you feel like that might be too much work, talk to some bloggers and ask if you could be a guest writer to put yourself out there.
 I’m always looking for people to share their story on my blog!
 If this is something you would be interested in, send me an email at firstname.lastname@example.org.

 Now remember, you’re sending potential employers to your blog and social platforms.
 Is the material appropriate?
 Does your blog look put together and complete?
 For most of us, it’s always a work in progress but don’t share your blog unless you feel proud of what you have created and it can truly show off your skills.

 How I Used My Blog To Land a Job